luke-eitea/Connect-Docker-Dev/README.md

 * build the Docker Images with "docker-compose up" - this take some time... please start the container with the right permission (run as admin)

+after some time, you can connect over http://localhost to connect.

 for Linux: